gve-sw/gve_devnet_meraki_sdwan_dashboard/README.md

 ```
 $ flask run
 ```
+> Note: If you experience the following runtime error when you try to start the web app after following the above instructions: `RuntimeError: Install Flask with the 'async' extra in order to use async views`, then enter the command `pip3 install 'Flask[async]'` in the console.

 Then access the app in your browser of choice at the address `http://127.0.0.1:5000`.
 Once the page loads (it will take a minute due to the number of API calls needed to make for each network in the organization), it will display the network load information about the hub networks.